asai-kentaro/rpa_mimic/README.md

 ManipulationSequencer.startSequenceMouseCursor(manipulation_instructions);
 ```

-### Manipulation save
+### Manipulation Save

-Manipulation save function is for saving sequential manipulations.
+Manipulation save function is for saving sequential instructions.
-You can save manipulations with demonstration on the UI such as moving mouse, click buttons and type keys.
+You can save instructions with demonstration on the UI such as moving mouse, click buttons and type keys.

 ```
 const ManipulationLogger = require('./manipulation_logger');